openapi-json-schema-tools/openapi-json-schema-generator/samples/openapi3/client/petstore/python/docs/components/schema/map_test.MapTest.md

 ------------ | ------------- | ------------- | ------------- | -------------
 **any_string_name** | str,  | str,  | any string name can be used but the value must be the correct type | [optional]

-[properties, org.openapijsonschematools.codegen.model.CodegenKey@56713c12, org.openapijsonschematools.codegen.model.CodegenKey@a477d385, properties, org.openapijsonschematools.codegen.model.CodegenKey@924d96c1]
-<a id="propertiesmap_of_enum_string"></a>
-# MapOfEnumString
+# MapTest properties MapMapOfString AdditionalProperties properties MapOfEnumString

 ## Type Info
 Input Type | Accessed Type | Description | Notes